MicrosoftDocs/azure-devops-docs/docs/migrate/migration-test-run.md

 A common concern for teams doing a final production run is their rollback plan, if anything goes wrong with migration.
 We highly recommend doing a test run to make sure that you can test the migration settings you provide to the Data Migration Tool for Azure DevOps.

 Rollback for the final production run is fairly simple.
-Before you queue the migration, you detach the team project collection from Azure DevOps Server, which makes it unavailable to your team members.
+Before you queue the migration, detach the team project collection from Azure DevOps Server, which makes it unavailable to your team members.
 If for any reason you need to roll back the production run and bring the on-premises server back online for your team members, you can do so.
 Attach the team project collection on-premises again and inform your team that they continue to work normally while your team regroups to understand any potential failures.

+You can then contact Azure DevOps Services customer support for help with understanding the failure's cause if you can't determine the cause.
+For more information, see the [Troubleshooting article](migration-troubleshooting.md).
+Customer support tickets can be opened from the following page https://aka.ms/AzureDevOpsImportSupport.
+It’s important to note that if the issue requires product group engineers to engage those cases will be handled during regular business hours.

+#### Detach your team project collection from Azure DevOps Server to prepare it for migration.

+Before generating a backup of your SQL database, the Data Migration Tool requires the collection to be completely detached from Azure DevOps Server (not SQL).
+The detach process in Azure DevOps Server transfers user identity information that is stored outside of the collection database and makes it portable to move to a new TFS server or in this case, to Azure DevOps Services.

+Detaching a collection is easily done from the Azure DevOps Server Administration Console on your Azure DevOps Server instance.
+For more information, see [Move project collection, Detach the collection](/azure/devops/server/admin/move-project-collection?view=azure-devops-2022).

 ### Queue the migration